 - Show support.
 Treat everyone with dignity and respect.
 Encourage and support.

 - Listen.
-The isolation they feel can be overwhelming, and it’s important that they have someone to share their sentiments to without judgement.
+The isolation they feel can be overwhelming, and it’s important that they have someone to share their sentiments without judgment.
 Be that person.

 - Let them know that there’s hope.
 Encourage them to seek help.